earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/get-to-know-python/2018-02-05-py01-python-syntax-and-using-basic-functions.md

 import urllib
 import os
-from matplotlib import pyplot as plt import earthlabpy as et
+from matplotlib import pyplot as plt import earthpy as et

+# set working directory to your home dir/earth-analytics
+os.chdir(os.path.join(et.io.HOME, 'earth-analytics'))
 ```

 Notice that at the top of your script you also set the working directory.
 You use the `.chdir()` function from the `os` library to set the working directory in python.
-Set your working directory to the earth-analytics directory that you created last week.
+Set your working directory to the `earth-analytics` directory that you created last week.
 Your path should look something like this:

 `/Users/your-user-name/Documents/earth-analytics/`

 `os.getcwd()` can be used to check your current working directory to ensure that you are working where you think you are!

-### Be sure to set your working directory
+In the example above, this code:

+`os.chdir(os.path.join(et.io.HOME, 'earth-analytics'))`

+uses the `earthpy` python package created by Earth Lab to set your home directory in the home directory of your computer.

+### Set Your Working Sirectory

 `os.chdir("path-to-you-dir-here/earth-analytics/data")`